- Discover CSUB

 Federal Work-Study funds paid to recipients will not be included in the computation of earned Title IV aid, nor will these funds be refunded to the federal account from which they were paid.

-Unearned Title IV grants and loan funds due from CSUB will be repaid to the federal accounts for the specified quarter.
+Unearned Title IV grants and loan funds due from CSUB will be repaid to the federal accounts for the specified term.
 Unearned portions of Title IV grant aid due from you will also be repaid to the federal accounts by CSUB.
 All repayments made by CSUB pursuant to this policy will be charged to your student account for collection from you.

 Institutional Refund Policy

-The state university tuition fee refund policy indicates that a student who drops all classes on or after the first day of the term up to the 60% point of the quarter will receive a pro-rata financial credit of registration tuition fees and tuition (if applicable).
-If classes are dropped or a student withdraws after the 60% point of the quarter, there will be no financial credit of tuition fees.
+The state university tuition fee refund policy indicates that a student who drops all classes on or after the first day of the term up to the 60% point of the term will receive a pro-rata financial credit of registration tuition fees and tuition (if applicable).
+If classes are dropped or a student withdraws after the 60% point of the term, there will be no financial credit of tuition fees.
 Students who are unable to continue a class due to compulsory military service may be granted an exception to this policy.

 Students who withdraw due to extenuating circumstances beyond their control may apply for a CSUB fee refund through the Student Financial Services Office by completing a Petition for Fee Refund.